What is PAYGO?

-If the Office of Management and Budget determines that either the 5- or 10-year average cost is great then zero when Congress adjourns, the president must sequester certain mandatory spending programs.
+If the Office of Management and Budget determines that either the 5- or 10-year average cost is greater than zero when Congress adjourns, the president must sequester certain mandatory spending programs.
 In other words, those programs will face an across-the-board spending cut.
-The higher of the two averages determine the sequestered amount.
+The higher of the two averages determines the sequestered amount.
 Spending for each program is reduced by the same percentage for one year to offset the average projected deficit increase.
-Unless Congress acts to reduce or eliminate the project deficit increase, there is another sequestration the following year.
+Unless Congress acts to reduce or eliminate the projected deficit increase, there is another sequestration the following year.

 Some programs are exempt from sequestration.
 Social Security and the postal service are exempt because they are classified as “off-budget” programs (although they are included in consideration of the unified budget).
-Moreover, numerous welfare and other safety net programs, such as Medicaid, the Supplemental Nutrition Assistance Program (SNAP) and unemployment insurance, also are exempt.
+Moreover, numerous welfare and other safety net programs, such as Medicaid, the Supplemental Nutrition Assistance Program, and unemployment insurance, are also exempt.
 Medicare is subject to sequestration, but the spending reduction for Medicare is limited to 4 percent.
 If sequestration calls for an across-the-board reduction of more than 4 percent, the additional amount that would have come from Medicare is allocated proportionally to other programs.